 At Manawatū the Minute books are shelved in a separate sequence adjacent to Ngā Kupu Ora.
 The Māori Land Court Minute Books Index is available online for the period 1865-1910 for current students and staff.
-It is also available on our walk-in computers for visitors to the campus libraries.
+It is also available via the MUGuests Wi-Fi for visitors to the campus libraries.

 The Minute Books are for use in the Library only and cannot be issued.
 Limited loans to other campus libraries may be arranged on a case-by-case basis.

 The Manawatū Library also has a collection of rare and valuable books known as the Bagnall Collection.
 The late Graham Bagnall was a leading bibliographic scholar and a former National Librarian of New Zealand.
 The Library purchased his collection in 1986 and has continued to add items of significance to it.

 Items may only be used in the Library (some copying restrictions will apply).
 Bagnall Collection items can be found on Discover, and items can be viewed by inquiring at the Service Point on Level 1 of the Manawatū Library.

 The availability of rare books at other libraries in the Massey system is limited.
 Arrangements can be made to send a Bagnall item to another campus library for use on a ‘Reference only' basis.
 Please enquire at your local campus library if you require access to this service.